Chola government: Gangaikonda Cholapuram

-Rajendra Chola I established the town of Gangaikonda Cholapuram and made it his capital commemorating his successful expedition to the Ganges in 1023 CE.
-This town, situated south west of the temple town of Chidambaram does not exist anymore.
+Rajendra Chola established the town of Gangaikonda Cholapuram and made it his capital commemorating his successful expedition to the Ganges in 1023 CE.
+This town, situated southwest of the temple town of Chidambaram does not exist anymore.
 It was extensively sacked and destroyed by the Pandyas during the dying days of the Chola empire.
-However the great Siva temple Gangaikonda Choleshwara still exists proclaiming the once great city.
+However, the great Siva temple Gangaikonda Choleshwara still exists proclaiming the once great city.
 We also find evidence of the splendour of the royal palaces and great markets that once existed there.

 Administrative machinery

 The king was the supreme commander and a benevolent dictator.
 His share in the administration consisted of issuing oral commands to responsible officers when representations were made to him.
 Such orders were recorded in great detail in the inscriptions, usually on the walls of temples.
-A special type of official, names Tirumandira Olai Nayagam (திருமந்திர ஓலை நாயகம்), who recorded the oral orders immediately on palm leaf manuscripts were responsible of the accurate records of them.
+A special type of official, named Tirumandira Olai Nayagam (திருமந்திர ஓலை நாயகம்), who recorded the oral orders immediately on palm leaf manuscripts were responsible of the accurate records of them.

 Council of Ministers

-There is no definite evidence of the existence of a council to ministers or of other officers connected to the central government, though the names of individual ministers are found in the inscriptions.
+There is no definite evidence of the existence of a council of ministers or other officers connected to the central government, though the names of individual ministers are found in the inscriptions.
 A powerful bureaucracy assisted the king in the tasks of administration and in executing his orders.
-Due to the lack of a legislature or a legislative system in the modern sense, the fairness of king's orders depended on the goodness of the man and in his belief in Dharma – sense of fairness and justice.
+Due to the lack of a legislature or a legislative system in the modern sense, the fairness of the king's orders depended on the goodness of the man and his belief in Dharma – a sense of fairness and justice.
 The ancient society did not expect anything more than general security from the government.
 Even matters of disputes went to the officers of the court only as the last resort.

 Bureaucracy

 The Chola bureaucracy did not differ much from its contemporaries.
-However, what distinguished it was its highly organised nature.
+However, what distinguished it was its highly organized nature.
 A careful balance between central control and local independence was maintained and non-interference in local government was sacrosanct.